dmitrycello/yaglpp/docs/INSTALLATION.md

 - Permanently delete every source package folder.

 > [!TIP]
 > If you are unsure about the path layout explained in this document, download the [Common.7z](https://drive.google.com/file/d/1-Pu9Yx7ddXe1IBFABiKkT3jX-GcCxiwx/view?usp=drive_link) archive, and check its directories.
-Keeping the PDB files option at its default setting allows to Debug through the library source, in this case the **`*.pdb`** files should be used along with their **`*.lib`** counterpart.
-This also requires to keep the source files in their location.
+Keeping the PDB files option at its default setting allows to Debug through the library source, in this case the **`*.pdb`** files should be used along with their **`*.lib`** counterparts.
+This also requires to keep the source files in their package folders.

 [&uarr; TOP](INSTALLATION.md#installation) [USAGE &rarr;](USAGE.md)